 5. Windows RT users cannot install the DoD certificates by using the InstallRoot file.
-So, you have a different way of installing the DoD certificates, which are currently Certificate Authority (CAs) 19-32
+You have a different way of installing the DoD certificates, which are currently Certificate Authority (CAs) 19-32.

 Right Click this link DoDRootCA19-32.p7b and select "Save Target As," save to your desktop.
 Right click the "DoDRootCA19-32.p7b" file and select: "Install Certificate," Next, Next, Finish, OK.

 The DISA download link below only has CAs 19-30, which means it is missing CAs 31 & 32.
-So, if your CAC has either 31 or 32, you will need the file above.
+So, if your CAC has 31 or 32, you need the file above.

 During the install process, ActivClient 7.0.2.x needs to stop and restart

 the Certification Propagation Service, but fails to do so.
 The install hangs

 with an "Error stopping certpropsvc" and then a Retry or Cancel window.

 This service MUST be stopped in order for the installation to

 continue.
 Trying to manually stop the service using the services.msc window